 As a leading expert on this procedure, Dr. Feller has been performing FUE since its introduction into North America in 2002.
 His advances include the invention and patent of new tools exclusively for FUE, and his techniques and protocols have been shared among important texts on surgical hair restoration.
 Feller & Bloxham Hair Transplantation has determined FUE to be a viable adjunct or even alternative to standard strip surgery in certain patients.

 Modified FUE (mFUE)

-While traditional FUE is a useful technique for certain patients, it is not without its downfalls.
-Specifically, lower growth yields and greater donor damage when compared to the FUT or strip procedure (which remains the hair transplant industry “gold standard”).
-Despite the advantages of the FUT procedure compared to FUE, some patients are averse to undergoing the strip harvesting process or have concerns about the thin, linear strip scar.
+While traditional FUE is a useful technique, it may have some drawbacks for certain patients.
+Some may experience lower lower growth yields and greater donor damage when compared to the FUT procedure.
+Despite the advantages of the FUT procedure, patients are may feel averse to undergoing the strip harvesting process or have concerns about the thin, linear strip scar.
 Many of these patients seek FUE as an alternative, but it may not be the right procedure for them.

-To help these patients, Dr Feller, Dr Bloxham, and Dr Lindsey invented a new alternative procedure: modified FUE (mFUE).
-During an mFUE procedure, a small (millimeters) punch tool is used to score (cut around) a grouping of follicles in the donor region of the scalp.
+To help these patients, Dr Feller, Dr Bloxham, and Dr Lindsey invented a new alternative procedure: modified FUE (mFUE) – sometimes also called “non-strip harvest” or NSH.
+During an mFUE procedure, a small tool is used to cut around a grouping of follicles in the donor region of the scalp.
 This grouping of follicles is gently lifted with forceps (tweezers) and carefully removed with a small blade or scissors.

 mFUE is ideally suited for patients seeking strip results without the linear scar.
-It is particularly useful in highly visible regions of the scalp like the hairline, where lower FUE growth yields can create significant differences in the final result. mFUE can be used in any scenario where FUT or FUE may be utilized.
+It is particularly useful in highly visible regions of the scalp like the hairline. mFUE can be used in any scenario where FUT or FUE may be utilized.